17 Must-Haves for Your Next Report

 Wu Yee Children’s Services is a San Francisco-based nonprofit dedicated to helping children and families thrive.
 The organization provides daily meals and snacks through community food programs, creates childcare opportunities for families and provides early learning scholarships.

-This annual report’s simple color palette - using just red, white, and black - creates a bold design that keeps the focus on the organization’s mission and achievements.
+This annual report’s simple color palette –– using just red, white, and black –– creates a bold design that keeps the focus on the organization’s mission and achievements.

 Colored overlays on background images used within the report ensure the many diverse photographs look cohesive and on-brand with the report’s color palette.
-Bold red pages are used to highlight some of the report’s most important information, including their annual financial statements and program requirements.
+Bold red pages are used to highlight some of the report’s most important information, including their annual financial statements and program impact.

-Partners in Development Foundation is a Hawaii-based nonprofit that empowers families to navigate social challenges and grow vibrant, self-reliant and healthy communities.
+Partners in Development Foundation is a Hawaii-based nonprofit that empowers families to navigate social challenges and grow vibrant, self-reliant, and healthy communities.
 This organization took a unique approach to their annual report, putting together key information for constituents in an annual report infographic.

 While the infographic does not share financial information or a letter from the organization’s leadership, it could be paired with those in an email or on the organization’s website.